Kara Walker Trivia Questions

 Medium

-While known for hand-cut silhouettes, she has used digital projections and video in works like 'Fall Frum Grace, Miss Pipi's Blue Tale' (2011).
+While Walker is famous for hand-cut silhouettes, she has also worked with video, digital projections, and other media, such as in 'Fall Frum Grace, Miss Pipi's Blue Tale' (2011).

 Click to reveal answer ›